Home

 Design and formulation

-Exit-intent pop-ups can increase your conversion rate by 10-35%, especially for e-commerce websites with higher shopping cart values.
+Exit-intent pop-ups can increase your conversion rate by 10–35%, especially for e-commerce websites with higher cart values.

-Systematic testing and optimization
+Systematic testing and optimisation

 13. Conduct A/B testing systematically